gt-cs3220/gt-cs3220.github.io/assignment3.md

 Note:
-testall.hex do not cover all corner cases.
+testall.mem do not cover all corner cases.
 You might need to debug your hardware as well

 ## Optional task: Adding a branch predictor